Family Identity Statement Development

 When a child is born with, diagnosed with, or acquires a disability, life is irrevocably changed for that child’s entire family.
 Your vision — your hopes and dreams — is altered and uncertain.
 Families may become so exhausted and frustrated by fighting for the funding, services and supports their child needs today, they are too debilitated to make time for enjoyment as a family.

-Creating your Family Mission Statement brings a family together to describe your shared purpose which strengthens bonds and results in guidance for the family as a whole and for your individual members to look to for daily and major life decisions.
+Creating your Family Identity Statement brings a family together to describe your shared purpose which strengthens bonds and results in guidance for the family as a whole and for your individual members to look to for daily and major life decisions.

-Your Family Mission Statement is your family's unique identity - as a family.
+Your Family Identity Statement is your family's unique identity - as a family.
 It helps you remember to make time to enjoy yourselves - as a family.
 It is the heart and soul of your planning.